CSV V4.1 IMPORT / EXPORT

 Build your stage plot

-Open stage·left and build your stage plot.
+Open load·in and build your stage plot.
 Add instruments, assign channel names, set colors.
 The input list auto-generates from your stage layout.

 2